-- 1. Indicate your accounting period. - 2.
-Indicate the address where the financial records are held. - 3.
-Provide the following financial documents for the two most recently completed financial years plus all subsequent monthly, quarterly or half yearly statements: - chart of accounts; - audited consolidated and unconsolidated financial statements (including all footnotes and the auditor's opinion); - internal financial statements, income statements (profit and loss reports), or management accounts, that are prepared and maintained in the normal course of business for the goods under investigation.
+- 1. Indicate your accounting period. - Our company's accounting period is from April 1st to March 31st. - 2.
+Indicate the address where the financial records are held. - The financial records of our company is located in 5-11-3 Shinbashi, Minato-ku, Tokyo, 105-0004 Japan - 3.
+Provide the following financial documents for the two most recently completed financial years plus all subsequent monthly, quarterly or half yearly statements: - chart of accounts; - Please see Annex A-4.3(1). - audited consolidated and unconsolidated financial statements (including all footnotes and the auditor's opinion); - Please see Annex A-4.3(2). - Please see Annex A-4.3(3-1), A-4.3(3-2). - internal financial statements, income statements (profit and loss reports), or management accounts, that are prepared and maintained in the normal course of business for the goods under investigation.